Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 The first customer reports got to us in the engineering team at 14:13 UTC, and we immediately suspected our work on the database cluster was the cause.
 The timing lined up perfectly, and it was a substantial change to our infrastructure.
 By 14:28 UTC we had confirmed data loss in the tenants that had reached out to us and began executing our disaster recovery plan.

 We managed to confirm data loss in 11 customers by looking at our records of failed logins, and given that the rate of failed logins was not increasing we believed that without `chesterfield-004` in the cluster, the problem was not spreading.
-However, 11 tenants was a lower bound.
+However, 11 customers was a lower bound.
 It was difficult to know what writes had been served by `chesterfield-004` prior to it being taken down, and the log files on the machine had not been preserved.
 Because of this, we decided to play it safe and restore all data to the last known-good backup we had, which was from 13:33 UTC.

 We started by taking `chesterfield-001` offline and restoring its hard disk to the 13:33 UTC snapshot.
 When that was done, we re-added it to the cluster and to our dismay it immediately synchronised its state with the other two nodes, re-deleting the data we were trying to restore.
 Our disaster recovery plan covered partial recovery of data for when we know what we're restoring, and recovering from a single node failure.
 There were no steps for rolling the entire cluster back to a known-good state.